 Doin’ it on a budget

-I stayed exclusively at a hostel to save money and in Prague, the prices were reasonably cheap.
+I stayed exclusively at a hostel to save money, and in Prague, the prices were reasonably low.
 The hostel I stayed at is the Mosaic House (Odborů 4, 120 00 Praha 2).
 Unlike the horror movie, this hostel is clean and beautifully decorated.
 When you book, visitors get the chance to pick a co-ed room or a woman’s only.
 It’s a great place to meet young, like-minded travelers.
-If you’re socially inclined person, this is the best place to stay at.
+If you’re a socially inclined person, this is the best place to stay at.

 Walking tours are free

 I also like to do walking tours for as cheap as possible.
-Luckily most European cities have them and the are usually little to no cost, besides tip at the end.
-I chose Sandeman’s Free Prague tour (http://www.neweuropetours.eu/).
-I like Sandeman’s free tours because they are located in most cities and all their tour guides are know a lot about they city regardless of how long they’ve lived there and they’re always friendly and down to earth.
+Luckily most European cities have them, and they are usually little to no cost, besides the tip at the end.
+I chose Sandeman’s Free Prague tour (https://www.neweuropetours.eu/).
+I like Sandeman’s free tours because they are located in most cities, and all their tour guides know a lot about the city regardless of how long they’ve lived there and they’re always friendly and down to earth.

 Purely out of fascination (I swear), I made a quick stop at the Sex Machines Museum (Melantrichova 18, 110 00 Praha 1).
 There are more than 200 gizmos and gadgets to suit any one’s fancy.
 Some contraptions date back to the 16th century, which is nice to know some people weren’t prudes.
 I highly recommend this place, it’s a trip out of the ordinary and a good change of pace from the traditional sightseeing attractions.